joosejunsheng/js-centralized-wallet/README.md

 3. **Timestamp**:
    - The current time (usually in milliseconds or microseconds) when the ID is created.
    - Ensures that IDs are ordered chronologically.

+### 8. Create a Cron Scheduler for Wallet Snapshot

+- **Cron Scheduler**: Implement a cron job that periodically takes snapshots of the wallet state.
+This helps to prevent data loss in case of unexpected failures and provides a way to monitor changes in wallet balances over time.

+#### Snapshot Strategy:
+- **Scheduled Snapshotting**: Set up a cron job to run at regular intervals (e.g., hourly or daily) that captures the state of all user wallets, including balances, transaction history, and other relevant data.
+- **Database Storage**: Store these snapshots in a separate table or database, preserving historical wallet data for audit purposes.
+- **Snapshot Integrity Check**: Before each snapshot, ensure the integrity of the data by running a verification process to ensure no corrupt or missing data in the wallet state.

 ---